hunzsig/hunlook/src/book/singluar/en_us/update.md

 * New | table.wheel
 * New | Frame.show
 * New | Ability.worthCost
-* Optimization | weaponMaterial to weaponSound
+* Optimize | weaponMaterial to weaponSound
-* Optimization | damage event feedback, changed to data drainage and instantaneous interruption mechanism
+* Optimize | damage event feedback, changed to data drainage and instantaneous interruption mechanism
-* Optimization | Image now supports free size
+* Optimize | Image now supports free size
-* Optimization | Unit the function of order Route cannot be interrupted for no reason now, and supports manual pause
+* Optimize | Unit the function of order Route cannot be interrupted for no reason now, and supports manual pause
-* Fixed | sight a bug where the data has a chance of drifting
+* Fix | sight a bug where the data has a chance of drifting
-* Fixed | ItemTpl bug with wrong initial pawnable data
+* Fix | ItemTpl bug with wrong initial pawnable data
-* Fixed | Image position init bug
+* Fix | Image position init bug
 * Remove | base64
 * Remove | Unit stand
 * Remove | The highlight method of the Frame series now needs to be referenced by itself